Nordic House in the Faroe Islands

 The Nordic House (Norðurlandahúsið) is a cultural institution in the Faroe Islands.
 Its aim is to support and promote Nordic and Faroese culture, locally and in the Nordic region.

 History

 Erlendur Patursson (1913–1986), Faroese member of the Nordic Council, brought forward the idea of a Nordic cultural house in the Faroe Islands.
 A Nordic competition for architects was held in 1977, where 158 architects participated.
-Winners were Ola Steen from Norway and Kollbrún Ragnarsdóttir from Iceland.
+Winners were Ola Steen from Norway and Kolbrún Ragnarsdóttir from Iceland.
 By staying true to folklore the architects built the Nordic House to resemble an enchanting hill of elves.
-The building is considered to be one of the most beautiful in Scandinavia.
-The house opened in Tórshavn in 1983.
+The building opened in Tórshavn in 1983.

 The Nordic House is organized as a cultural organization under the Nordic Council of Ministers.
 The Nordic House is run by a steering committee of eight, of which three are Faroese and five from the outside Nordic countries.
 Also, there is a local advisory body of 15 members, representing the Faroese cultural organizations.
 For a four-year period, the steering committee appoints a director of the house.